trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 We have a cognitive bias (Confirmation Bias) that makes us latch onto any piece of evidence that supports our existing view.
 The media ecosystem exploits this by pumping out headlines based on single, often flawed, studies.
 You will see a headline: "New Study Proves Chocolate Cures Cancer."

 In the scientific community, a single study proves almost nothing.
 It is a data point.
 It might be an outlier; it might be p-hacked; it might be poorly designed.
-Real knowledge comes from **consensus**—the aggregation of many studies over time pointing in the same direction.
+Real knowledge comes from **consensus** — the aggregation of many studies over time pointing in the same direction.

 However, the "Doubt Factory" operates by funding or highlighting studies that cast doubt on the consensus.
 This was the strategy of the tobacco industry (casting doubt on the lung cancer link) and the fossil fuel industry (casting doubt on climate change).
 They don't need to prove they are right; they just need to introduce enough noise to keep your probability slider stuck in the middle, preventing you from taking action.